 A WordPress support company offers services like:

-- Securing your website by implementing two-factor authentication, adding additional checks to the login page, performing regular malware scans, and adding protection against brute force attacks
+- Securing your website with regular malware scans and protecting from brute force attacks

-- Editing your website, including making changes to your themes
+- Editing your website and making changes to your themes

-- Implementing general improvements to your website, typically by finding and installing the appropriate plugin
+- Improving your site by finding and installing the best plugin

 Since they’re WordPress experts, they can identify and fix any WordPress problems as they arise, without you having to find the solution on your own.

 As mentioned above, this solution is a good choice for larger websites that need round-the-clock support and maintenance.